reflectometry/refl1d/doc/guide/experiment.rst

 Because our models allow representation based on composition, it is no longer trivial to compute the reflectivity from the model.
 We now have to look up the effective scattering density based on the probe type and probe energy.
-You've already seen this in the `new_layers`_ section: the render method for the layer requires the probe to look up the material scattering factors.
+You've already seen this in :ref:`new-layers`: the render method for the layer requires the probe to look up the material scattering factors.